- This event has passed.

 Please note that you must attend both days on 27th January and 3rd February.
 Training for those working in Slough practices.
-The training will be hosted virtually.

 One in ten young people experience a mental health issue at any one time.
 Suicide is the leading cause of death for those aged 5-19.